 Çağlar Öksüzoğlu – Istanbul Technical University / UBA

 He is a certified Turkish teacher, and has been teaching Turkish and Spanish for more than 7 years both individually or in groups.
-He has published several articles/short stories in major Turkish journals and magazines including the oldest one, Varlık.
+He has published several articles/short stories in major Turkish journals and magazines including the oldest and the most prestigious one, Varlık.

 Agustín Avila – UBA / Boğaziçi University

 He has a degree in philology.
 He is currently continuing his education in Boğaziçi Üniversitesi (İstanbul) studying Byzantium history.
 He published numerous articles in major journals both in Spanish and English.

 Sinem Şahin – Anadolu University

 Voice of the recordings